 Very broadly speaking, here are some of the programs to consider transferring points to, factoring in the general value of the programs plus the transfer bonuses:

-- Air Canada Aeroplan — fantastic for Star Alliance and other partner redemptions, as I love having stopovers on one-way awards for 5,000 additional miles, and we don’t often see transfer bonuses to the program
+- Air Canada Aeroplan — fantastic for Star Alliance and other partner redemptions, as I love having stopovers on one-way awards for 5,000 additional points, and we don’t often see transfer bonuses to the program

 - Air France-KLM Flying Blue — great for transatlantic business class redemptions on Air France and KLM, as other SkyTeam partners don’t have access to nearly as much award space